top of page

 Rest Values:

+How to write rests in music.
 The time values of the rests.
-This table shows the equivalent time value for the main rests.
+This table shows the equivalent time value for the rests.

 Rests: